||Questa pagina in italiano

 And sure enough:

-Still, the current block format is stable and some precautions have been taken to ensure that any encoded file could be correctly decoded.
+The current block format is stable and some precautions have been taken to ensure that any encoded file could be correctly decoded.
 For example, the SHA256 hash that is stored as metadata is calculated before any other file operation.

 So, as long as a newly created SBX file is checked as OK with SBXDec, it should be OK.